campg2j003/jfw_nsh/readme.txt

 (ToDo: Reorder these in the installer and usits value with the define.)

 ; Define The following in the user's file before including the JFW.nsh header.
-;We include the English langstring header for uninstlog after the MUI_LANGUAGE macro.
+;We include the langstring header after the MUI_LANGUAGE macro.
-!include "uninstlog.nsh"
+!include "uninstlog.nsh" ; optional

 Define the following macro to install the files for one version of JAWS.